I need to register, what is the process?

 You are required to meet with your assigned primary advisor before every registration period in order to get your registration PIN number.
 You should review your Degree Works Audit prior to your advising meeting and come prepared with a rough draft schedule of classes you are interested in taking for the upcoming semester.
 You will then be able to register on myRedDragon once your time ticket becomes active and you have received your registration pin from your advisor.

 When should I make an appointment with my advisor and what should I bring with me?

 Once the upcoming registration period is announced and time tickets are displayed on myRedDragon, you should schedule an appointment with your advisor.
-You should bring a copy of your Degree Audit Worksheet as well as a rough draft schedule of classes you are interested in taking for the upcoming semester.

 When and how do I register for winter or summer courses?